learningequality/ricecooker/docs/video_compression.md

 Automated conversion
 --------------------
-The `ricecooker` library can handle the video compressions for you if you specify the `--compress` command line argument to the chef script, e.g. `python chef.py ... --compress`.
+The `ricecooker` library can handle the video compression for you if you specify the `--compress` command line argument to the chef script, e.g. `python chef.py ... --compress`.
 Under the hood, the `ffmpeg` video conversion program will be called to compress video files before uploading them to Kolibri Studio.
 Specifying `--compress` on